ammar-tanwar/bloglearnbay/posts/tuples-an-immutable-derived-datatype.md

 <img src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/tuples-2.jpg" style="width:100%" class="img"/></img>

+### Creating Immutable tuple
-**Creating Immutable tuple:** An example shown below is that the item assignment is not possible.
+ An example shown below is that the item assignment is not possible.

 | #testing that tuples are immutable